yunyanzhao/YunyanZhao.github.io/_pages/about.md

 Current project
 ------
 Building on these experiences, my doctoral dissertation investigates adolescents’ social media experiences and their implications for psychological well-being.
 This work integrates perspectives from developmental science, family studies, sociology, and human-computer interaction (HCI).
 More broadly, I am committed to interdisciplinary research that bridges these areas.
-My training has been supported by the CSC Justice Fellowship and the Wilsey Fellowship, which have strengthened my focus on collaborative and cross-context research.
+My training has been supported by the [CSC Justice Fellowship](https://socialconcerns.nd.edu/education/graduate/graduate-justice-fellowship/) and the [Wilsey Distinguished Graduate Fellowship](https://ethics.nd.edu/fellowships-and-grants/graduate/), which have strengthened my focus on collaborative and cross-context research.

 For collaboration or inquiries
 ------